Guidelines for Agricultural Area Proposal presented

-Three agricultural collectives in the northern Netherlands: the Noardlike Fryske Wâlden association, Collectief Groningen West, and Collectief Midden-Groningen, together with the relevant authorities, have drawn up the Area Offer Guidelines.
-The Noorderzijlvest Water Authority is one of the authorities involved.
+Three agricultural collectives in the northern Netherlands—the Noardlike Fryske Wâlden Association, the Groningen West Collective, and the Midden-Groningen Collective—along with the relevant government agencies, have drawn up the Regional Proposal Guidelines.
+Noorderzijlvest Water Authority one of the relevant government agencies.

 Guidelines for Area Quotations